Saronic Gulf One-Day Trip on 21 July 2017

 The FLYINGCAT 5 having just exited Piraeus.

-While we exited the port of Piraeus, the PHIVOS of Nova Ferries was heading towards the entrance of the port, having returned from Aegina.
+While we exited the port of Piraeus, the conventional ferry PHIVOS of Nova Ferries was heading towards the entrance of the port, after having returned from Aegina.

-The PHIVOS heading towards Piraeus.
-2017 was her thirteenth consecutive summer in Greece, with all of them being spent on the Saronic Gulf for her current owners.
+The PHIVOS seen heading towards Piraeus.
+The summer of 2017 marked her thirteenth consecutive season in Greece, with all of them being spent on the Saronic Gulf for her current owners.
 Since the establishment of the Saronic Ferries joint venture in 2014, she has been operating on the Piraeus-Aegina-Methana-Poros line.

-The FLYINGCAT 5 heading towards Poros, Hydra, Ermioni, Spetses and Porto Cheli.
+The FLYINGCAT 5 now seen heading towards Poros, Hydra, Ermioni, Spetses and Porto Cheli.

 The beautiful PHIVOS, now 37 years old and the oldest ship in the area, but still looking as if she was a newly-built ferry.

 The enormous EL.
-VENIZELOS exiting the port of Piraeus, heading towards Chania.
+VENIZELOS seen exiting the port of Piraeus, in order to head towards Chania.

 The EL.
 VENIZELOS exits the port of Piraeus while the smaller PHIVOS intends to enter it.